Hope Gap: Production

 The project was announced on October 31, 2017, with William Nicholson directing and writing the story, and Annette Bening and Bill Nighy cast to play the husband and wife at the centre of the film.

 Pre-production began on June 11, 2018, with principal photography starting on July 10.
 Filming occurred in Seaford, Sussex.

 Release

 In May 2019, Roadside Attractions and Screen Media Films acquired US distribution rights to the film.
 It had its world premiere at the Toronto International Film Festival on 6 September 2019.
 It was released in the United States on 6 March 2020.
 It was released in the United Kingdom on 28 August 2020.

 Reception

 Box office

-Hope Gap grossed $104,732 in the United States and Canada and $7,832 in other territories for a worldwide total of $112,564.
+Released amidst the COVID-19 pandemic, Hope Gap opened six months apart in the US and UK, and ultimately grossed $1,398,065 at the box office.